BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 perfCollector.sendEvent(event);
 ```

-If you want to track a custom value once a frame related to an event:
+If you want to track a custom value once per frame related to an event, try this:
 ```javascript
 // somewhere in the code you want this event.value = someValue;